 It had all the drama the average fan would hope for from a collegiate regional championship, but it was the wrong kind of drama if you ask the Blue and Gold.

-The Sabercats bid farewell to 10 seniors: Hannah Wells, Lindsay Hodgs, Alyssa Wright, Rachel Prigge, Kim Grogan, Leah Ng, Ali Hernandez, Bethany Chesky, Nina Riley, and Shari Moore all ended their Maranatha careers this afternoon.
+The Sabercats say farewell to 10 seniors: Hannah Wells, Lindsay Hodgs, Alyssa Wright, Rachel Prigge, Kimberly Grogan, Leah Ng, Alison Hernandez, Bethany Chesky, Nina Riley, and Shari Moore all ended their Maranatha careers this afternoon.

 "I'm really thankful for the opportunity to coach each one of our players," said Coach Dave Anderson at the end of the game.
 "I'm glad for the strides they've taken individually and collectively this season.
 Thanks to all of our fans for their support this year from near and far, and thanks to our event staff for their faithful work through the season to put on our games.
 To every member of our team and staff, it has been my honor to work with each of you this season."

 - Sponable: finishes the season with 17 goals

 - Dahl: ends the season with 14 points